sunn-e/YouRL/README.md

 //npm install -g nodemon

 `nodemon server.js`
-For refreshing server for every new change
+For refreshing server for every new change.
+Makes life easy.

 ### mongodb on windows